Kavitha Bhatia, MD, MMM, FAAP, FACHE

 Committed to improving the health and lives of others, Dr. Bhatia is a

 dedicated philanthropist.
-Her experiences have been broad, caring for
+Her experiences include caring for the sick

-the sick and dying in the slums of Calcutta to teaching inner-city youth.
+and dying in the slums of Calcutta to teaching inner-city youth.
+For her

-For her work with the Missionaries of Charity, she was awarded a Miraculous
+work with the Missionaries of Charity, she was awarded a Miraculous Medallion

-Medallion with Mother Teresa.
-In addition to World Children’s Initiatives,
+from Mother Teresa.
+In addition to World Children’s Initiative,

 Dr. Bhatia has served in advisory roles for national and global causes